shivannis/xandr-docs-public/xandr-docs/articles/curate/inventory-lists-ali-only.md

 ---
-title : Inventory Lists
-description : Learn about Inventory lists and how they can be used to group the domains, apps, and app bundle IDs that you want to target or exclude on your insertion orders and line items. ms.date : 10/28/2023
+title : Microsoft Curate - Inventory Lists description : Learn about Inventory lists and how they can be used to group the domains, apps, and app bundle IDs that you want to target or exclude on your insertion orders and line items. ms.date : 11/14/2023

 ---

-# Inventory lists
+# Microsoft Curate - Inventory lists

 ## Introduction